BoD/android-activitylifecyclecallbacks-compat/README.md

 Using ActionBarSherlock or a similar library
 --------------------------------------------

-If you use a library that already requires your activities to extend a base class (for instante ActionBarSherlock), simply create your own base activity using `LifecycleDispatchActivity.java` as a starting point.
+If you use a library that already requires your activities to extend a base class (e.g. ActionBarSherlock), simply create your own base activity using `LifecycleDispatchActivity.java` as a starting point.
 Here is an example for the ActionBarSherlock library: